kristinejensen/prime-weekend-4-challenge/weekend-4-markdown.md

 - [x] 'GET' route to update DOM when task is created
 - [x] when the task is created, it should be stored inside of a database
 - [x] when complete, the background of the task container should change
+- [x] when complete, the complete option should be 'checked off'

-- [ ] when complete, the database should reflect this update
+- [x] when complete, the database should reflect this update

 - [ ] deleting a task should remove it both from the front end as well as the database
-- [ ] when complete, the complete option should be 'checked off' - partially complete